Mission Of The School Of Christian Studies

 - Competence in Christian ministry and leadership skills, through ministry team, internship, and international service experience; and

-- Competence in Intercultural knowledge, language acquisition, and cross-cultural service (Intercultural Studies majors).
+- Competence in Intercultural knowledge, language acquisition, and cross-cultural service.

 The SCST measures student competence through a series of objective assessment tools, including materials from the American Association of Colleges & Universities, the Council of Christian Colleges & Universities, and the Association of Biblical Higher Education.

-In addition, the SCST offers minors in Intercultural Studies, Social Justice, and Theological Studies.
+In addition, the SCST offers minors in Biblical Studies, Intercultural Studies, and Theological Studies.